 50 Greatest Songs of Hawaii

-Three years ago, we compiled a list of Hawaii’s 50 greatest albums.
-The response was so great that we’re back with another list, this time singling out the best individual songs of Hawaii’s unrivaled musical canon.
-To help with such a daunting task, we invited an esteemed panel of musicians, historians and producers to vote for the songs they felt represented the best in Hawaii music.
-(See bottom of the page for the full list of panelists.)
-The results, tabulated according to a weighted point system, are amazingly diverse, including everything from revered, Hawaiian-language standards to bubbly hapa haole ditties, monarchy-era anthems to contemporary, radio-friendly hits.
+Three years ago, we compiled a list of Hawai‘i’s 50 greatest albums.
+The response was so great that we’re back with another list, this time singling out the best individual songs of Hawai‘i’s unrivaled musical canon.
+To help with such a daunting task, we invited an esteemed panel of musicians, historians and producers to vote for the songs they felt represented the best in Hawai‘i music.
+The results, tabulated according to a weighted point system, are amazingly diverse.
+The following pages contain everything from revered, Hawaiian-language standards to bubbly hapa haole ditties, monarchy-era anthems to contemporary, radio-friendly hits.
+Enjoy.

 Although Lee died of cancer at age 34 in 1966, many of his compositions achieved immortality in the repertoire of his childhood friend Don Ho.
 Lee, a Hawaiian fireknife dancer, was a talented song stylist and entertainer, but his legacy is his work as a composer, with more than 40 song credits to his name.